SpyglassMC/Spyglass/README.md

 ## Finding References

-You can find all the references of entities, tags, teams, bossbars and data storages in the workspace by pressing Alt F12.
+You can find all the references of entities, tags, teams, bossbars and data storages in the workspace by pressing Shift + F12 or other configured key.

 ![peek-references](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/peek-references.gif)

 ## Renaming

-You can rename entities, tags, teams, bossbars and data storages by pressing F2 or other configured key on their names.
+You can rename entities, tags, teams, bossbars, data storages, advancements, functions, loot tables, predicates, recipes and all kinds of tags by pressing F2 or other configured key on their names.

 All the references of the same symbol in the whole workspace will be renamed.